Cobble (geology)

-A cobble (sometimes a cobblestone) is a clast of rock defined on the Udden–Wentworth scale as having a particle size of 64–256 mm, larger than a pebble and smaller than a boulder.
+A cobble (also sometimes called a cobblestone) is a clast of rock defined on the Udden–Wentworth scale as having a particle size of 64–256 mm, larger than a pebble and smaller than a boulder.
 Other scales define a cobble's size differently.
 A rock made predominantly of cobbles is termed a conglomerate.
 Cobblestone is a building material based on cobbles.

 Etymology

 Cobbles, also called cobblestones, derive their name from the word cob, meaning a rounded lump.
 The term is further related to the German Kopf, meaning head.
 Chester Wentworth referred to cobbles as cobble bowlders [sic] in his 1922 paper that would become the basis for the Udden–Wentworth scale.